 Your Operating Model Is Costing You Growth

-Most organisations believe they have a delivery problem.
+Most organizations believe they have a delivery problem.
 They don’t.

 They have an operating-model problem.

-Specifically, they are running an Industrial Operating Model inside markets that no longer reward industrial behaviour.
+Specifically, they are running an Industrial Operating Model inside markets that no longer reward industrial behavior.
 The result is not just frustration or inefficiency, but measurable loss of revenue, relevance, and strategic optionality.

 This is not a tooling issue.
 It is not a training issue.
 It is not an “Agile maturity” issue.

-It is a mismatch between how your organisation is designed to work and how value is actually created today.
+It is a mismatch between how your organization is designed to work and how value is actually created today.

 Two Operating Models, Two Very Different Outcomes

-Every organisation operates on an implicit theory of success.
-That theory shows up in how decisions are made, how work is funded, how people are organised, and how performance is measured.
+Every organization operates on an implicit theory of success.
+That theory shows up in how decisions are made, how work is funded, how people are organized, and how performance is measured.

 There are two dominant models in play.